kangmin5133/DeepVisionAlchemy/README.md

 # DeepVisionAlchemy
-a.k.a DVA is multiplex Vision AI playground , it's handling difussion, transformer and other variety of models
+a.k.a DVA is multiplex Vision AI playground , it's handling difussion, vision transformer and other variety of models